-General living costs – assistance with day to day living expenses to relieve the burden of those on low incomes.
-The general payment under this category is currently £800 per year.
+General Living Costs – assistance with day to day living expenses to relieve the burden of those on low incomes.
+The general payment under this category is currently £1,000 per year.

-Retiring clergy – a one off £500 payment to clergy from the Diocese of St Albans only, upon their retirement.
+Retiring Clergy – a one off £1,000 payment to clergy from the Diocese of St Albans only, upon their retirement.
 In this instance, the grant should be made automatically, on receipt of a request from the Diocese, but please contact us if this isn’t the case.

-Retreats for clergy – meeting the costs of a retreat at St Mary & Martha or a simialr venue to any member of the clergy in the Diocese of St Albans after 20 years in ministry.
+Retreats for Clergy – meeting the costs of a retreat at St Mary & Martha or a simialr venue to any member of the clergy in the Diocese of St Albans after 15 years in ministry.
 Again, the Diocese should contact qualifying clergy to arrange this.

-A copy of the application form can be found here: JCT application form updated April 19 BETA Test of Application Form
+A copy of the application form can be found here: JCT application form updated May 2021.